 +44 (0)20 7323 8846

 He was awarded an Arts and Humanities Research Council Scholarship for his PhD research (Institute of Archaeology, UCL), which focused on the transition from Neolithic to urban societies in the greater Mesopotamian region.

-Dr. Brereton has participated in numerous fieldwork projects throughout the Middle East.
-He currently supervises the excavation of a prehistoric settlement in the Kurdistan region of northern Iraq (The Sharizor Prehistory Project, UCL and UCL Qatar) and has worked at the site of Ras al-Hadd in Oman with the British Museum.
+Gareth has participated in numerous fieldwork projects throughout the Middle East.
+He currently supervises the excavation of Tello (the ancient city of Girsu) in southern Iraq as part of the British Museum’s Iraq Scheme.
+He has previously supervised the excavation of a prehistoric settlement in the Kurdistan region of northern Iraq (The Sharizor Prehistory Project, UCL), and has worked at the site of Ras al-Hadd in Oman with the British Museum.

-Excavations at Ras al-Hadd, Oman
+Excavations at Ras al-Hadd, Oman (The British Museum)

-- Digitizing the Lambert collection
+Cataloguing the Lambert collection

-- Cataloguing the ceramic collection from Tell Taya, Iraq
+Cataloguing the ceramic collection from Tell Taya, Iraq

-- Arts and Humanities Research Council Scholarship/UCL Studentship Award
+Arts and Humanities Research Council Scholarship/UCL Studentship Award

 Iran Heritage Foundation Fellowship at The British Museum

-G. Brereton, ‘Cultures of infancy and capital accumulation in pre-urban Mesopotamia’.
+G. Brereton, Cultures of infancy and capital accumulation in pre-urban Mesopotamia.
 World Archaeology, 45:2 (2013) pp. 232-251